Virginia

 Virginia features high concentrations of group households, with a lower-than-average median household size

 Family households account for 74.0% of all households, including 32.6% couples with children, 29.3% couples without children, and 11.1% single parent families.
-Non-family households make up the remaining 26.0%, with lone person households at 21.6% and group households comprising 4.2%.
-The median household size is 2.7 people, smaller than the Greater Darwin average of 2.8.
+Non-family households constitute the remaining 26.0%, with lone person households at 21.6% and group households comprising 4.2% of the total.
+The median household size is 2.7 people, which is smaller than the Greater Darwin average of 2.8.

 Frequently Asked Questions - Households